Tsultrim Allione: Activities

 In 2008 Lama Tsultrim Allione's book Feeding Your Demons was published, an approach based on the Chöd lineage of Machig Labdrön that Allione has practiced since 1973.
 Allione opens chapter five of the book by quoting Carl Jung as saying "One does not become enlightened by imagining figures of light but by making the darkness conscious."

 Mark Epstein has described her work as "a book that Carl Jung could only have dreamed of writing."

 Allione claims that the "process of feeding our demons is a method for bringing our shadow into consciousness and accessing the treasures it holds rather than repressing it."

 In 2009, Lama Tsultrim Allione was selected by an esteemed committee of scholars and practitioners to receive the international “Outstanding Woman in Buddhism” Award given in Bangkok, Thailand.

 Lama Tsultrim completed her book, Wisdom Rising: Journey into the Mandala of the Empowered Feminine, published by Simon and Schuster in May 2018.
-At the same time, Lama Tsultrim continues to guide Tara Mandala and thousands of students around the world.
-Her writings and teachings come from her sublime Tibetan lamas as well as her experience as a Western woman and mother.
+Lama Tsultrim continues to guide Tara Mandala, her retreat centre in Colorado, and thousands of students around the world.
+Her writings and teachings come from her studies with Tibetan lamas as well as her experience as a Western woman and mother.
 She is known for her ability to translate the wisdom of the ancient Tibetan Buddhist tradition into clear teachings that are relatable and relevant to Western audiences.